 Video: Courtesy of NIDA

-One solution to Opiate abuse is to use our recognized drug test kits.
-They will instantly tell you what drugs are being abused.
-These are urine tests which will help to establish what drugs are being used.
-Tests for unknown pills and powder as well, these are very useful to identify suspicious powder or pills found around the home or the workplace.
+One solution to detect Opiate abuse is to use one of our recognized drug test kits.
+These are urine tests which will help to establish what drugs were found after testing.
+There tests for unknown pills and powder as well, these are very useful to identify suspicious powder or pills found around the home or the workplace.